elvashenyutong/CSE6431_final_source_code/README.md

 ## How to Run
 ### Results Visualization:
 - Clone the repository: `git clone https://github.com/elvashenyutong/CSE6431_final_source_code.git`
-- Navigate to the directory: cd LLMs-Generated-Vis-Code
+- Navigate to the directory: cd CSE6431_final_source_code
 - Or download the package of the code
 - Install dependencies: `pip install streamlit` for full test
 - Run the Streamlit app: `python -m streamlit run final.py`.